rubienr-kbd/parametric-model/README.md

 * [DIY Keybords - dactyl-keyboard](https://github.com/diykeyboards/dactyl-keyboard) which is a fork of
 * [Dactyl-ManuForm Keyboard](https://github.com/tshort/dactyl-keyboard).

 what works yet
 * planar key placement
-* non planar key placement (simple key translation is possible)
+* non planar key placement
+* key rotation (x,y,z)
 * key slots with undercut (for Gateron switches)
-* naive gap filler in between keys
+* gap filler in between key slots
-* script can be loaded with cq-editor for debugging (provides a fast result; for development)
+* script can be loaded with cq-editor (fast computation for development)
 * script can be run standalone
-* script can export to STEP file format (rather slow; the exported file can be loaded with FreeCAD for refinement)
+* script can export to STEP file format (the STEP file can be loaded by FreeCAD for refinement)
 * multiple configs/layouts possible

 what doesn't work now
-* key orientation (simple rotation to change direction the key dish shows)
-* key rotation (rotation around its own Z-axis; i.e. for additional thumb keys)
 * no walls
 * no baseplate
-* basically nothing except of the planar slots for key switches
+* no stabilizer slots for long keys

 what is the aim
 * configurable layout: ISO, ANSI, size (full, no numpad, no arrow keys)
+* split keyboard
-* split keyboard and non planar layouts should be realize-able
+* planar, non planar and dactyl layout

 what are non-aims
 * sophisticated key cap modelling (the key is a simple extruded base, tapered on top)